Seednode/roulette/README.md

       --fallback             serve files as application/octet-stream if no matching format is registered -f, --filter               enable filtering
-      --flash                enable support for shockwave flash files (via ruffle.rs) --handlers             display registered handlers (for debugging) -h, --help                 help for roulette
+      --flash                enable support for shockwave flash files (via ruffle.rs) --fun                  adds a bit of excitement to your day --handlers             display registered handlers (for debugging) -h, --help                 help for roulette
       --images               enable support for image files